brshallo/piececor/README.md

 `mods_cors$mods`.

 By default `mgcv::gam()` (via a parsnip interface) is the engine for the smoother.
-At present, it is the only model type that will work[4].
+At present, it is also the only model type that will work[4].

 ## Plots of splits